The Seller-Doer’s Top Responsibility: More Work from Existing Clients

 There’s an old rule from the early days of advertising which hypothesizes that it takes seven exposures for a potential client to know that a product exists.
 The so-called Rule of 7 is not a hard-fast rule.
 In today’s climate, the average consumer is exposed to thousands of marketing messages.
 Every.
 Single.
 Day.
 The Rule of 7 seems downright quaint.

 There’s probably not an American adult who’s not aware of Amazon.
-Or AT&T. Or The Walt Disney Co.
-And yet these companies pay exorbitant amounts to promote their companies; in fact, all of these firms ranked in the Top 5 leading national advertisers last year.
+Or AT&T. Or, The Walt Disney Co.
+And yet these companies pay exorbitant amounts to promote their companies; in fact, all of these firms ranked as the top 5 leading national advertisers in 2022.

 It’s not just that they want to make sure that consumers don’t forget about them.
 They also promote new deals, promotions, or products.
 And their messages reach us more than seven times a week.
 Heck, sometimes more than seven times a day!